Innovative Thinking explained

 By using Innovative Thinking, businesses are better able to be open to change and innovation and as a result they have the courage to invest in creativity and new ideas.

 Weiss and Legrand are convinced that innovation by innovative thinking in each business leads to growth.
 Through out of the box thinking, the level of innovation can be greatly improved within a business.

 Albert Einstein had already indicated that ‘the true sign of intelligence is not knowledge but imagination’.
 So by literally thinking out of the box, good ideas and practical solutions can be created.

 Weiss and Legrand guarantee that by using the four steps of innovative thinking, businesses will be able to get more out of their creativity and that they will realize the importance of innovation:

-- Define objectives in which innovation is applicable and can be used.
+- Define SMART Goals in which innovation is applicable and can be used.
 At the same time, the employees must be trained to see the necessity of innovation.

 - Initiate innovation workshops, in which employees are encouraged to participate in the lateral thinking process.
 This will help them understand the importance of innovation.

 - Implement new ideas at an early stage of the development, so that possible resistance will be minimized and employees will be better able to cope with change.